geudde/attic-chest/pages/03.season-2/05.meeting-17/07.welsh/docs.md

 > From the same in his old age.

 “Ivor is gone! my friend most dear
-And Nest, sweet soother of my care
+And nest, sweet soother of my care
 Murfredd, my soul’s delight, is fled —
 All moulder in their clay-cold bed!
 And I, oppress’d with woe remain